 In assisting the Taliban, as well as Persian-speaking Tajiks and Shi'a Hazara groups opposed to the Taliban, Iran is hedging its bets that whatever government emerges in Afghanistan will be friendly, or at least not threaten its interests.
-The haphazard way Iran has sought to play all sides off each other in pursuit of its short-term interests imperils its longer-term interest in a stable, friendly Afghanistan.
-It has also engendered enmity among broad swathes of the population, as evidenced by pushback and demonstrations against Iranian meddling in recent years.
+However, the haphazard way in which Iran has played all sides off each other in pursuit of its short-term interests imperils its longer-term interest in a stable, friendly Afghanistan.
+Broad swathes of Afghanistan's population detest Iranian meddling in Afghanistan's political affairs, as evidenced by popular street demonstrations.
+There has also been significant political pushback against Iran, with Afghani officials denouncing the role that the IRGC has played in backing the Taliban, as it sought to destabilize the U.S.-backed government in Kabul.
 On February 29, 2020, the U.S. and the Taliban signed a peace agreement in Doha that envisioned a complete U.S. withdrawal from Afghanistan in exchange for assurances from the Taliban that the group would prevent Afghanistan from becoming a safe haven for terrorists.
 The agreement was meant to pave the way for negotiations between the Taliban and the Afghan government on a power sharing agreement that would shape Afghanistan's future.